-The project team began consultations with First Nations and Métis by notifying them of the commencement of the project.
-Follow-up correspondence was carried out in collaboration with the Transportation Master Plan and Regional Official Plan project teams.
-In June 2015, during the phase 2 consultation period, York Region partnered with the City of Markham to jointly host a workshop.
+In June 2015, in conjunction with the second Public Consultation Centre, York Region partnered with the City of Markham to jointly host a workshop.
 The goal was to obtain First Nations and Métis input on the Regional Official Plan, Transportation Master Plan and Water and Wastewater Master Plan Update, and Markham's Future Urban Area.
 Discussion focused on the amount and pace of growth, water quality and environmental protection.
 The workshop also provided information on project status and provided First Nation and Métis leaders an opportunity to discuss and provide input on their concerns and issues related to water and wastewater services in York Region.

-First Nations and Métis were again invited to a second meeting held in February 2016 as part of the phase 3 consultation period.
+First Nations and Métis were again invited to a second meeting held in February 2016 as, in conjunction with the third Public Consultation Centre.
 The meeting provided another opportunity to update First Nations and Métis on the status of the project and receive their input.

-1.6.4 Issues Identified and Addressed
+1.7.4 Issues Identified and Addressed